Radio multifrequency observations of galaxy clusters. The Abell 399$-$401 pair: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We presented radio observations of the A\,399--A\,401 cluster pair at 1.7, 1.4, 1.2~GHz and 346~MHz with the WSRT telescope, focused on the analysis of the diffuse radio emission.
-This cluster pair is a somewhat unique case in the literature: it appears to be a system in its early merging state, connected by a 3~Mpc-long mass filament with a $4.3 \times 10^{-4}$~cm$^{-3}$ density.
+We presented radio observations of the A\,399--A\,401 cluster pair at 1.7, 1.4, 1.2~GHz and 346~MHz with the WSRT telescope, focusing on the analysis of the diffuse radio emission.
+This cluster pair is a rare case: it appears to be a system in its early merging state, connected by a 3~Mpc-long mass filament with a $4.3 \times 10^{-4}$~cm$^{-3}$ density \citep{Govoni2019}.
 Both clusters host a radio halo, detected at 1.4~GHz \citep{Murgia2010} and 140~MHz \citep{Govoni2019}.
-Observations at 140~MHz also reveal the presence of a low surface brightness radio bridge connecting both clusters as well as other two diffuse features that may be either switched-off tail radio galaxies or relics.
+Observations at 140~MHz also reveal the presence of a low surface brightness radio bridge connecting both clusters as well as two other diffuse features that may be either switched-off, tailed radio galaxies or relics.

-Our observations at GHz frequencies are not sufficiently deep to improve the existing radio halo images at 1.4~GHz.
-At 346~MHz we detected the A\,399 radio halo at high significance, with a $125 \pm 6$~mJy flux density.
-A detailed comparison of its morphology across frequency is somewhat limited by the different angular resolutions, but we notice that its size increases with decreasing frequency, up to $\sim 1$~Mpc at 140~MHz \citep{Govoni2019}.
+Our observations at GHz frequencies were not sufficiently deep to improve the existing radio halo images at 1.4~GHz.
+At 346~MHz, we detected the A\,399 radio halo at high significance, with a $125 \pm 6$~mJy flux density.
+The halo has a similar round-shaped morphology to the 140~MHz observations, but its size is comparatively smaller.

-The halo spectral index between 1.4~GHz and 346~MHz and between 346~MHz and 140~MHz is $\alpha = 1.47 \pm 0.04$ and $\alpha = 1.75 \pm 0.14$, respectively, showing no significant deviation from a power law behaviour.
-We investigated the spectral index spatial distribution across the halo and found that it remains rather uniform, with little evidence of fluctuations or radial trends.

-Eventually we searched for the presence of the 3~Mpc-extended synchrotron emission bridge that connects both halos observed at 140~MHz two diffuse emission features with no optical counterparts \citep{Govoni2019} at 346~MHz.
-Both diffuse sources are visible at 346~MHz and we calculated their spectral index between 346~MHz and 140~MHz to be $\alpha = 1.1 \pm 0.14$ (source {\it d}) and $\alpha = 1.46 \pm 0.14$ (source {\it f}).
-We found some evidence of spectral index steepening in the direction parallel to the sources rather than transversal, more indicative of a dying galaxy rather than a relic.
-Any more conclusive study will require higher resolution observations.
+We then searched our 346~MHz observations for the presence of the 3~Mpc-extended synchrotron emission bridge that connects both halos observed at 140~MHz along with two diffuse emission features with no obvious optical counterparts observed in \citep{Govoni2019}.
+Both diffuse sources are visible at 346~MHz and their spectral indices between 346~MHz and 140~MHz are $\alpha = 1.1 \pm 0.14$ (source {\it d}) and $\alpha = 1.46 \pm 0.14$ (source {\it f}).
+The values of the integrated spectral indices together with the spectral index steepening across the source - in both cases - suggest that they are more likely switched off radio galaxies rather then relics, or relic emission connected with a radio galaxy \citep[e.g.][]{Bonafede14}.